Ex-champ chomps his way back to world pie-eating title

 Harry’s Bar in the town of Wigan played host to the “World Pie Eating Competition” on Thursday, where 17 eager pie-eaters tried to consume the pastries as fast as possible.

-“People want the accolade of being the Champion of the World Pie Eating Competition, which is a great honor,” Harry’s Bar owner and competition umpire Tony Callaghan said.
+“People want the accolade of being the Champion of the World Pie Eating Competition, which is a great honour,” Harry’s Bar owner and competition umpire Tony Callaghan said.

 “The making of a world champion is who can get that pie in the gob and swallow it down in their belly as quickly as possible, it’s as simple as that.”